python/cpython/Doc/library/argparse.rst

    optional arguments:
     -h, --help  show this help message and exit

-:class:`RawTextHelpFormatter` maintains whitespace for all sorts of help text including argument descriptions.
+:class:`RawTextHelpFormatter` maintains whitespace for all sorts of help text, including argument descriptions.

 The other formatter class available, :class:`ArgumentDefaultsHelpFormatter`,